 The Organizer #5 | Impact

-What we talk about when we talk about impact
+Why we talk about impact

 Impact is the best part of public interest work.
 Sure, it’s a boring word, but it sums up the entire reason we do what we do.
+“Impact” is the change that results from your work — like justice, safety, and clean water.
+Even if the word is boring, the changes that impact represents are exciting, important, worthy, dedicate-your-life-to-it kinds of things.

-Forget about logic models and metrics and data collection methodologies for a minute.
-What you’re really doing is telling a story.
+Forget about logic models and metrics and data collection methodologies.
+What you’re really doing is trying to tell a story.
 You’re saying, “we started here.”
 Then you’re saying, “and then we did this.”
 Then you’re concluding, “and then this happened.”
+That’s what a story is!

-Measurements are characters and plot points
+Impact measures are characters and plot points

 Want to tell a story about awareness or movement-building?
 You’ll probably need to talk about how many people got involved and what they did.
 Participation rates, engagement, and reach are all common impact measures.
+They are also short-hand ways of prompting you to talk about who was involved, what they did, and how others responded to them.

 Know your limits